RobRomijnders/LSTM_tsc/README.md

+### Update 10-April-2017
+And now it works with Python3 and Tensorflow 1.1.0

 ### Update 02-Jan-2017
 I updated this repo.
 Now it works with Tensorflow 0.12.
 In this readme I comment on some new benchmarks